Lumineers® (ultra-thin porcelain veneers) pricing -

-The cost for having Lumineers® placed is usually along the same line as conventional porcelain veneers.
-Here's a very ballpark price estimate for this procedure.
+The cost of Lumineers® is usually along the same line as conventional porcelain veneers.
+Here's a general price estimate for this procedure.

 Most dental policies will not provide coverage for procedures whose only purpose is making a cosmetic change for a tooth.
 The vast majority of porcelain veneer cases (including Lumineer®) fall into this category.